PanoraExchange/Aptos-Tokens/README.md

 ### `SubmitTokenRequestInfo`

-- `chainId`: The chain ID to which the token belongs (default is 1 for Aptos Mainnet)
+- `chainId`: The chain ID associated with the token (Default: 1 for Aptos Mainnet)
-- `tokenAddress`: The complete address used to identify the token as per the Aptos Coin Standard (Legacy)
+- `tokenAddress`: The complete address of the token as per the Aptos Coin Standard (Legacy)
-- `faAddress`: The complete address used to identify the token as per the Aptos Fungible Asset (FA) Standard
+- `faAddress`: The complete address of the token as per the Aptos Coin Standard (Legacy)
-- `name`: The name of the token
+- `name`: The on-chain registered name of the token
-- `symbol`: The symbol registered by the token minter on-chain
+- `symbol`: The on-chain registered symbol of the token
-- `decimals`: The number of decimal places for the token
+- `decimals`: The number of decimal places of the token
 - `logoUrl`: The URL for the token's logo (the logo should be added to the logos folder in your repository to get the correct link)
-- `websiteUrl`:  The official website URL of the token (optional, but preferred for faster validations)
+- `websiteUrl`: The official website URL of the token (optional)
-- `coinGeckoId`: The CoinGecko ID used for fetching price feeds (optional)
+- `coinGeckoId`: The CoinGecko ID of the token (optional)
-- `coinMarketCapId`: The CoinMarketCap ID used for fetching price feeds (optional)
+- `coinMarketCapId`: The CoinMarketCap ID of the token (optional)

 Example: